Chicken Broccoli Sun-dried Tomatoes Pasta

 - Parmesan cheese, optional

-- Cook pasta, drain and toss with butter.
+- Cook the pasta in well-salted water, drain, and toss with butter.

 - Serve with Parmesan cheese if desired.